learn-co-curriculum/ruby-oo-object-relationships-introduction/README.md

-# Introduction to Object Relationships in Ruby
+# Introduction to Object Relationships

 So far, we've mainly worked with classes that do not play well with other custom classes.
 In other words, we've defined classes that create objects that do not